Kushala125/E-Commerce-Data-Analysis-Revenue-Cohort-Retention-Insights/README.md

 ---

+“I defined Revenue per User as the North Star Metric because it balances both user growth and monetization.
+While total revenue and users increased steadily, I observed a dip in revenue per user during mid-scaling, indicating lower-quality user acquisition.
+However, the metric improved significantly in 2018, suggesting better targeting or pricing optimization.
+This shows the business matured from growth-focused to value-focused.”

 ### 📈 Revenue Growth Rate
 ![Growth](images/chart15.png)

+The revenue growth analysis shows high volatility, especially in early stages due to small base effects.
+While the business demonstrates strong growth spikes during certain months, the lack of consistency suggests reliance on campaign-driven growth rather than sustainable organic growth.
+I would recommend focusing on stabilizing growth and analyzing peak periods to replicate success.”

 **Q:** How fast is the business growing over time?
 3. Data Visualization in Tableau
 I developed a Tableau workbook to bridge the gap between technical data and executive decision-making.
 The dashboards focused on: